The Nib: Background

 In June 2019, First Look Media decided to stop funding The Nib and laid off its staff as of the end of July 2019.
 Bors announced he would be continuing to publish comics on The Nib with member support from its subscription service, The Inkwell.
 In December 2019, The Nib successfully crowdfunded a new comics anthology Be Gay Do Comics, collecting works by queer artists.

+In May 2023, Bors announced that The Nib would cease publishing after the summer of 2023.
+On September 1, 2023, the last email publication was sent out.
+Bors intends to keep the website and all of its content accessible online in an archived format.